The Secret World of Alex Mack, on Nickelodeon

 Amazon; IMDb; Mill Creek Entertainment; Nickelodeon (archived); Nickipedia; Retro Junk; TV.com; TV Tango; TV Tropes; Wikia; Wikipedia

 When this premiered in 1994, I didn't have access to cable television.
 So, it was one of countless shows I wished I could see, but couldn't.
 When the second season started in 1995, I was in college, so I had access to cable there.
 And also, my parents got satellite at home.
 So from that point on I could watch the show, but I didn't actually see the first season until I got the complete series on DVD in 2017.
-(I finished watching the season in early 2018; I finished the series in 2019.)
+(I finished watching season one in early 2018; I finished the series in 2019.)

 While walking home from her first day of junior high, a girl named Alex Mack (Larisa Oleynik) gets drenched with some kind of experimental chemical called GC-161, when the truck that was transporting it from the Paradise Valley Chemical Plant has an accident.
 The plant happens to be where her father, George, works as a scientist.
 Also, her mother, Barbara, works at a PR firm that is often hired by the plant.
 (In fact, probably most of the people in Paradise Valley work for the plant.
 I kind of get the impression the plant is the main reason for the town's existence.)
 Anyway, the GC-161, ends up giving Alex various powers, such as telekinesis, and morphing into a liquidy substance.
 The only two people whom she lets know about this are her best friend, Ray Alvarado, and her older sister, Annie.
 Annie is a science prodigy, and studies the effects of the chemical on Alex, as well as trying to help her learn to control her powers, and keep her secret.
 This is important, because the woman in charge of the plant, Danielle Atron, wants to find the kid who was doused in the chemical, and run experiments on her (or him; Atron has no idea who the kid is or even whether it was a boy or a girl).
 The plant's head of security, Vince, is tasked with finding the kid.
 He gets some help from Dave, who had been driving the truck that had the accident.
 But Dave doesn't know who the kid was, either, since he didn't get a good look at her.
 Dave, unlike Miss Atron and Vince, is basically a good guy, but not very bright.